kopp/minipython/docs/os.rst

 .. py:module:: os

-MicroPython contains an ``os`` module based upon the ``os`` module in the Python standard library.
+MiniPython contains an ``os`` module based upon the ``os`` module in the Python standard library.
 It's used for accessing what would traditionally be termed as operating system dependent functionality.
-Since there is no operating system in MicroPython the module provides functions relating to the management of the simple on-device persistent file system and information about the current system.
+Since there is no operating system in MiniPython the module provides functions relating to the management of the simple on-device persistent file system and information about the current system.